PHPOffice/PhpSpreadsheet/README.md

 Except for security changes, no further maintenance will be applied to this branch.
 You are encouraged to upgrade to a maintained branch as soon as possible.
-Maintained branches are master (preferred - version is 5.0.0 as of the date when this is being written), release390 (current version is 3.10.0), and release222 (2.4.0).
+Maintained branches are master (preferred - version is 5.2.0 as of the date when this is being written), release390 (current version is 3.10.1), and release222 (2.4.1).

-Of particular note is that this branch will *not* be updated to avoid deprecation notices about using the `++` operator on strings, a notice about to be introduced with Php 8.5.
+Of particular note is that this branch should not run under Php 8.5, and will *not* be updated to avoid deprecation notices which will be introduced with Php 8.5.

 ## PHP Version Support